decretist/Dissertation/Chapter4/chapter4.markdown

 Zipf tried several different approaches to the quantitative analysis of the distribution of words in corpora.
-His initial attempt, in 1935, sought to characterize the orderliness of word distributions by the relationship between the number of occurrences of a word, *b*, and the number of words *a*, a relationship Zipf expressed as *a**b*<sup>2</sup> = *k*.
+His initial attempt, in 1935, sought to characterize the orderliness of word distributions by the relationship between the number of words, *a*, and the number of occurrences of a word, *b*, a relationship Zipf expressed as *a**b*<sup>2</sup> = *k*.
 For example, in Gratian's *dicta* there are 8,028 words (*a*) for which there is 1 (*b*) occurrence, 2,462 words (*a*) for which there are 2 (*b*) occurrences, 1,135 words (*a*) for